pkukulak/PHL348_A3/README.txt

 Running the code
 ==================
 There are 5 files, part1.py through part5.py.

-Simply run "python part<N>.py" and everything should be generated for you.
+Simply run "python tf_faces.py" and everything should be generated for you.

+If you want to test a single part, comment out the appropriate lines in tf_faces.py.